-Individual caffeine sensitivity can vary greatly depending on genetic variability and previous caffeine use.
 Doses of 225-360mg tend to be most effective for enhancing physical performance while 100-600mg is the recommended range for improving mental performance.
-Caffeine’s half life is typically around five hours, but it can differ depending on individual metabolism.
+Caffeine’s half-life is typically around five hours.

 Caffeine overdoses are uncommon, but caffeine poisoning is possible with amounts over 1 gram.
 Over 5 grams of caffeine is a lethal dose.
 Caffeine overdose symptoms include dehydration, nausea, fever, delirium and seizures.

 Caffeine’s side effects include restlessness, anxiety, light-headedness, flushed face and increased urination.
 Excitability as well as rambling thoughts and speech are also common.